aamodatre/QOSF-2021-Cohort-4/README.md

 This approach is limited in capacity to identify and return indices for arrays which comprise of only one criteria satisfying number.

 - For example : In [1 1 1 5], the index for the 'solution' number 5 can be accurately identified.
-But for the array [2 1 1 5], both 2 and 5 cannot be identified.
+- However, for the array [2 1 1 5], both 2 and 5 cannot be identified.

 The alternative code may be executed as:
 ```